-Physical contact or damage, heat, humidity, dust, power surges, or even time can cause hard drive failure (not to mention frequent user errors).
+Physical contact or damage, heat, humidity, dust, power surges, or even time can cause hard drive failure.

 There are three basic types of issues a hard drive may experience: logical failures, mechanical failures, and firmware failures.

-Since they differ in approach to solving, it is important to be able to recognize which one you’re dealing with — so that you can recover your data safely after a fault.
+Since they differ in approach to solving, it is important to recognize which one you’re dealing with, so that you can recover your data safely after a fault.

-Hard drives represent complex devices that include numerous moving components.
-As soon as any of those important parts get damaged due to shock or control errors, the hard disk begins to malfunction, and failures occur.
+Hard drives represent complex devices that include many moving components.
+As soon as any of those important parts get damaged due to shock or control errors, the hard disk malfunctions, and failures occur.

 Dropping a hard drive, as well as vibration over time, can cause various parts to stop working.

-Not a common cause of a hard drive failure, but for sure a burned disk is the hardest recovery.
 If the fire alone didn’t damage the casing enough, most likely the heat generated will demagnetize the platter.
-Not to mention water damage as a result of firefighting.
+You can also add the water damage as a result of firefighting.

-Logical failure refers to any non-physical issues types, such as accidental deletion, unintentional formatting, software bugs, file corruption, system corruption, malware, etc.
+Logical failure refers to any non-physical issue types, such as accidental deletion, unintentional formatting, software bugs, file corruption, system corruption, malware, etc.

 Malware, spyware, ransomware, and other viruses can hold your files hostage.

-Editing settings of the operating system registry or improper uninstallation of applications can affect a hard drive reboot.
+Editing settings of the operating system registry or improper installation or removal of applications can affect a hard drive reboot.

-Firmware failures are similar to logical failures.
-Your drive might be recognized by your computer, however, due to problems with its firmware (or the software that controls the device), it won’t be able to access the data.
+Firmware failures are like logical failures.
+Your computer might recognize your drive, however, because of problems with its firmware, it won’t be able to access the data.
 In this event, the hard drive might have troubles during booting up (freezes), and to be recognized wrongly/not to be recognized by your computer at all.